karthiknmenon/ColdBlocks/coldblocks-route/README.md

 ![ColdBlocks](https://user-images.githubusercontent.com/41678651/71070470-d75e8000-21a0-11ea-9a20-0853cdaa476b.jpg)

-## Datset used to check accuracy of or-tools optimization
+## Dataset used to check accuracy of or-tools optimization

 ### dataset for 16 cities
 [
         [0, 24392, 33384, 14963, 31992, 32054, 20866, 28427, 15278, 21439, 28765, 34618, 35177, 10612, 26762, 27278],